Agrivoltaics: Operating cost

 Photovoltaic systems are technically complex and may require professional assistance to maintain.
 In Germany, labour costs were expected to be around 3% higher.

 History

 Adolf Goetzberger, founder of the Fraunhofer Institute for Solar Energy Systems in 1981, together with Armin Zastrow, theorised about dual usage of arable land for solar energy production and plant cultivation in 1982.
 The intent was to address competition for the use of arable land between solar energy production and crops.

 Akira Nagashima also suggested combining solar and farming to use excess light, and developed the first prototypes in Japan in 2004.

+In Europe in the early 2000s, experimental photovoltaic greenhouses were built, with part of the greenhouse roof replaced by solar panels.